kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## initialize

-The initialize event is the first event that Hkube send to your algorithm.
+The initialize event is the first event that Hkube sends to your algorithm.
 The payload of this event includes the pipeline data and the input for your algorithm.
-You need to store the input in local variable for later use.
+You need to store the input in a local variable for later use.
 > same input as written in the [descriptor](/learn/input/)

 ```hkube-tabs